-Manner in which application under rule 12 must be made (0.14, r.13)
+Manner in which application under rule 12 or 12A must be made (0.14, r.13)

-- 13. (1) An application under rule 12 must be made by summons supported by an affidavit verifying the facts pleaded in the defence and stating the deponent's belief that the plaintiff's claim has no prospect of success or that the plaintiff has no prospect of recovering more than nominal damages, as the case may be. - (2) Rule 2(2) shall apply to applications under rule 12. - (3) A plaintiff may show cause against an application under rule 12 by -
+- 13..
+(1) An application under rule 12 must be made by summons supported by an affidavit verifying the facts pleaded in the defence and stating the deponent's belief that the plaintiff's claim has no prospect of success or, in respect of a claim for damages, the plaintiff has no prospect of recovering more than nominal damages, as the case may be. - (1A) An application under rule 12A must be made by summons supported by an affidavit verifying the facts pleaded in the defence to counterclaim and stating the deponent's belief that the defendant's counterclaim has no prospect of success or, in respect of a counter claim for damages, the defendant has no prospect of recovering more than nominal damages, as the case may be. - (2) Rule 2(2) shall apply to applications under rule 12 or rule 12A. - (3) A plaintiff may show cause against an application under rule 12 by - (a) filing and serving a reply; or - (b) filing and serving an affidavit in reply. - (4) A defendant may show cause against an application under rule 12A by filing and serving an affidavit in reply.

-- (a) filing and serving a reply; or - (b) filing and serving an affidavit in reply.
+Judgment for defendant (0.14, r.14)

-Judgment for defendant (O.14, r.14)
+- 14. (1) Unless on the hearing of an application under rule 12 or rule 12A - (a) the Court dismisses the application or - (b) on an application under rule 12 the plaintiff satisfies the Court that he has a prospect of succeeding on the whole or part of his claim and, where the claim includes a claim for damages, that he has a prospect of recovering more than nominal damages, or - (c) on an application under rule 12A the defendant satisfies the Court that he has a prospect of succeeding on the whole or part of his counterclaim and, where the counterclaim includes a claim for damages, that he has a prospect of recovering more than nominal damages, the Court may dismiss the whole or part of a claim or counterclaim and give judgment for the defendant or defendant to counterclaim respectively.

-- 14. (1) Unless on the hearing of an application under rule 12 either the Court dismisses the application or the plaintiff satisfies the Court that he has a prospect of succeeding on the whole or part of his claim and, where the claim includes a claim for damages, that he has a prospect of recovering more than nominal damages, the Court may dismiss the claim and give judgment for the defendant. - (2) Where the Court dismisses an application under rule 12 and allows the plaintiff to proceed with his claim, it shall give directions as to the further conduct of the action and Order 25, rules 2 to 7 shall, with the omission of so much of rule 7(1) as requires parties to serve a notice specifying the orders and directions which they require and with any other necessary modifications, apply as if the application under rule 1 of this Order or rule 5 thereof, as the case may be, on which the order was made were a summons for directions.
+(2) Where the Court dismisses an application under rule 12 or rule 12A and allows the plaintiff to proceed with his claim or the defendant to proceed with his counterclaim as the case may be, it shall give directions as to the further conduct of the action and Order 25, rules 2 to 7 shall, with the omission of so much of rule 7(1) as requires parties to serve a notice specifying the orders and directions which they require and with any other necessary modifications, apply as if the application under rule 12 or 12A, as the case may be, on which the order was made were a summons for directions.